 - You need to use your time and words wisely; it’s not about talking for a long time but talking to convince the audience and judges!

 Impromptu Challenge is a great opportunity for students to experience organising clear thoughts and deliver them effectively in the limited time provided.
-The participants draw a topic given in an envelope based on their favourite subject and prepare a unique and meaningful speech in 60 seconds.
+The participants draw a topic given in an envelope and prepare a meaningful speech in 60 seconds.

 - The students go to the classes and start in the order assigned by the Owlypia staff.